Table of Contents

-Reactive softener is not so used softener as a cationic and nonionic softener.
-It is applicable to all fibers and gives a permanent finish to the textile materials.
+Reactive softener is not as commonly used as cationic or nonionic softener.
+It is applicable to all fibers and gives a permanent finish to textile materials.

-- Reactive softener can be applying on all types of fibers.
+- Reactive softener can be applied to all types of fibers.

 - Its washing fastness is good.

 - It is soluble in water.

 - After application, it needs to cure.

 Pad – dry- calendar method is used to apply the reactive softener.
 This could be done as follow.
 It is a sample application parameter.

 - Temperature: 900C

 - Time: 4 – 5 minutes

 Advantages and Disadvantages of Reactive Softener